Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Tests

-The results of applying Eqs.~(\ref{mom_1}) and (\ref{energy_1}) to the hydrostatic square test are summarized in Table~(\ref{squaretesttable}) and in Fig.~\ref{fig:isobaric_cube}.
-The density color-map slices depicted in Fig.~\ref{fig:isobaric_cube} show that the behavior of the square is primarily controlled by the value of $\sigma$.
-In the case of the full Lagrangian formulation (models $H_1, H_2$), calculated with $\sigma=0$, the system completely looses its shape after a few tenths of a second.
-Nevertheless, increasing the conductivity in the AV (model $H_2$) slightly delays the deformation, although, in the end, it is not able to prevent it.
-Model $H_3$, calculated with $\sigma=1$, leads to the best results, which is in agreement to previous calculations \citep{rea10}.
-It is worth noting that model $H_4$ using the self-adaptive scheme with $0\le \sigma \le 1$ is also able to preserve the shape of the square (although not as well as in model $H_3$), but being Lagrangian-compatible for the vast majority of the domain.
-As shown in Fig.~\ref{fig:isobaric_sigma}, the algorithm (Eq.~\ref{ramp}) which self-adapts $\sigma$ as a function of the local density contrast, works splendidly, increasing the value of $\sigma$ only where it is needed.
+The results of applying Eqs.~(\ref{mom_1}) and (\ref{energy_1}) to the hydrostatic square test are summarized in Table~\ref{squaretesttable} and Fig.~\ref{fig:isobaric_cube}.
+Only models with $X_a=m_a/\rho^0_a$ are shown in Fig.~\ref{fig:isobaric_cube}, and calculations with $X_a=m_a$ give similar results, albeit with higher L1 values.
+The density color map slices depicted in Fig.~\ref{fig:isobaric_cube} show that the behavior of the square is primarily controlled by the value of $\sigma$.
+In the case of the full Lagrangian formulation (models $H_5, H_6$), calculated with $\sigma=0$, the system completely looses its shape in half of the sound-crossing time, $\tau_{sc}\simeq 0.9$ s.
+Nevertheless, increasing the conductivity in the AV (model $H_6$) slightly delays the deformation; although, in the end, it is not able to prevent it.
+Model $H_7$, calculated with $\sigma=1$, leads to the best results.
+The cube maintains its profile at $t/\tau_{sc}\simeq 1.7$ (last snapshot in third row in Fig.~\ref{fig:isobaric_cube}) and beyond.
+Such behavior is in fair agreement with the results of other density-based schemes \citep{rea10,Wadsley17}~calculated in 2D and 3D respectively.
+It also matches the 2D calculation in Paper I (first row in Fig. 4 of that work, with $0\le t/\tau_{sc}\le 2$) calculated with the explicit $X_{1,a}$ given by Eq.~(\ref{X1}) with $p=0.7$~(see footnote 7).
+It is worth noting that model $H_8$, calculated with $\sigma[0-1]$, preserves the shape of the square until $t/\tau_{sc}\simeq 1$ and still does at the last snapshot in Fig. \ref{fig:isobaric_cube} at $t/\tau_{sc}=1.7$, although not as well as in model $H_7$.
+As shown in Fig.~\ref{fig:isobaric_sigma} (upper panel), the algorithm (Eq.~\ref{ramp}) that self-adapts $\sigma$ as a function of the local density contrast works splendidly, increasing the value of $\sigma$ only where it is needed.

-To investigate the dependence of the errors $E_{1,2}$ (Eqs.~\ref{errorE1} and \ref{errorE2}) with respect to the VE estimator and $\sigma$, at each integration step we calculated the following $L_1$ values in a spherical shell around the contact discontinuity, $0.1\le r \le 0.4$, being $r$ the distance to the center of mass.
+To investigate the dependence of the errors $E_{1,2}$ (Eqs.~\ref{errorE1} and \ref{errorE2}) with respect to the VE estimator and $\sigma$ we calculated the $L_1$ values (Eq. \ref{L1E_1E_2}) in a rectangular shell with width $0.3$ around the contact discontinuity.

-where the brackets stand for the arithmetic average of the errors in the shell.
-The additional $L_1(d)$ of Table~\ref{squaretesttable} is defined by the average error of the absolute displacement of the SPH particles located in the shell, with respect to their initial positions:
+The column $L_1(d)$ of Table~\ref{squaretesttable} is defined by the average error of the absolute displacement of the SPH particles located in the shell, with respect to their initial positions:

+where $x$, $y$, and $z$ are the Cartesian coordinates of the particles while $x_0$, $y_0$, and $z_0$ coordinates represent their initial position.
+Sub-index $b$ runs from 1 up to the $N$ particles contained in the rectangular shell.